ccodes-k/ROS1-Portfolio/README.md

 ### How Systems Approach can be applied into creating the arena
 Identifying and exploring problems or opportunities in detail.
+Provides solutions that are realizable within time, cost, and risk constraints.
 Defines what the system is used for
 Function is distinct from behavior
 Drives realizable system descriptions